Hey! I’m Kirsty! If we’re gonna be friends, you should know, I’m a long story long kinda girl, so bear with me…

 Me: (already pregnant with Eia): “fck yeh I do!”

-Meanwhile Hardin organised our new life and home out here and flew back every month to see us in Scotland and be with me for Eia’s birth.
+Hardin began to organise our new home out here, flew back every month to see us in Scotland and be with me for Eia’s birth.
 He had to leave for a conference in Jakarta when she was 2 weeks old but I waited in Scotland with both kids until Eia had her TB shot and first round of vaccinations and then we made the move in September 2019, when Arlo was 18 months, Eia was just 10 weeks old and I still felt vaguely like I’d been kicked in the lady garden by an angry horse!

 I’m a stay at home mum that’s always been incapable of staying at home!
-Since Hardin works away, I’m home alone a lot with the kids (and our beautiful, but batshit crazy golden retriever, Marley) and getting outside is what keeps me sane.
-They can’t bounce off the walls when there are no walls!
-I was raised with the outdoors and my whole life has been lived exploring and adventuring in the natural world – walking, hiking, climbing – and nowadays I love taking the kids and Marley with me on adventures to explore our island home while Hardin earns the crust.
+Since Hardin works away, I’m home alone a lot with the kids (and our beautiful, but batshit crazy golden retriever, Marley) and being outside is what’s always calmed my heart and mind.
+I was raised with the outdoors and my whole life has been lived exploring and adventuring in the natural world – walking, hiking, climbing – and nowadays I love taking the kids and Marley with me on hiking adventures off the beaten path to explore our island home while Hardin earns the crust.
 Also, days spent exhausting ourselves in the heat helps everyone – children, dog and me – sleep better, so there’s that!

-We live right on the beach and when I’m not mummying, I’m surfing or doing yoga.
+We live right on the beach and when I’m not mummying or hiking with the kids, I’m surfing.
 I’m your proper Bali expat stereotype!
 I’m not really a stuff person or excessive toy buying parent – I’m trying to avoid that 21st century parental dick measuring contest 😉 Seeing the world & living out of a backpack with only 20 bucks in our bank account at one point (which led to 6 weeks of back breaking apple picking in New Zealand but that’s another story!) & now living in Indonesia has taught me whats most valuable in my life & it’s how I want the kids to measure life’s and their value too.